0cjs/sedoc/8bit/conn/jst.md

 Pin 1 at left:
 - looking into female wire connector with pin openings at botom.
 - looking down on male board connector w/latch at top, wide area at bot.

+##### VH Multi-Rail Power Supply

+My own standard for multi-rail power supply uses a 5-position connector.
+The colors are ATX standard.
+There's no standard pinout I could find, so I went with most to least commonly used rails.
+The 5-position wire-connector will fit on 4-position or smaller board terminals, but that's easy to accidentally shift off by one pin.
+Always using 5-position terminals (even if not all rails are available or used) is recommended.

+    1   GND   black
+    2   +5V   red
+    3  +12V   yellow
+    4  -12V   blue
+    5   -5V   white

 [JST XH]